skordal/potato/example/README.md

 outputs here.

 Rename `clk_out1` to `system_clk` and `clk_out2` to `timer_clk` to match the port
 names expected by the toplevel entity.
+Set the name of the input clock to be `clk`.

 At the bottom of the "Output Clocks" tab, find the "Enable Optional Inputs/Outputs" section and select `reset` and `locked` signals.
 The `locked` signal is used to